darthapo/backbone.giraffe/src/docs/collectionView.md

 # Giraffe.Contrib.CollectionView

-This example details how to implement a collection of items by rendering a collection of savory colored fruits.
+This example details how to use `Giraffe.Contrib` to iplement views for a collection of items.
+The example is fairly simple rendering several savory colored fruits.

 :::BEGIN Example

 ## Collection and Model

-To start, define the model and collection representing the fruits, which is the same as in __Backbone__.
-The advantage of using __Giraffe.Model__ is it adds a few helper methods such as `Model#dispose`.
+To start, define the model and collection representing the fruits.
+The steps are the same as generic __Backbone__.
+The advantage of using __Giraffe.Model__ is the addition of a few methods such as `Model#dispose`.

 ```js
 var Fruit = Giraffe.Model.extend({